 In most countries and cultures, motherhood is typically viewed as a “happy time”, and childbirth as an event from which a woman should “bounce back” – even within a few days.
 This is why there is still something of a stigma around postnatal depression (PND), including here in Hong Kong.
 As a result, many women experience a lack of understanding or support from those around them.
 Mothers need significant coping skills to deal with the many new challenges they face, from the physical adjustment, to insecurities about the ability to parent, and a loss of previous identity.
-Here, DR QURATULAIN ZAIDI of Mind N Life discusses the stress involved in becoming a new mum and some of the ways to combat it.
+Here, clinical psychologist DR QURATULAIN ZAIDI of Mind N Life discusses the parental stress involved in becoming a new mum and some of the ways to combat it.

 Coping strategies for new mothers